dentarg/auth0-blog/_posts/2017-02-13-making-use-of-rxjs-angular.markdown

 ---

-**TL;DR** Angular incorporates RxJS and uses it internally.
+**TL;DR** Angular, [previously known as Angular 2](http://angularjs.blogspot.com/2017/01/branding-guidelines-for-angular-and.html), incorporates RxJS and uses it internally.
 We can make use of some RxJS goodies and introduce FRP to write more robust code in our apps.

 ---